Kushalkhadka7/k8s-app/setup/vagrant/README.md

-# Set up Kubernetes Cluster using kubeadm with Vagrant
+# Setup Kubernetes Cluster using kubeadm with Vagrant

 ## Overview